Micah True, PhD

 Research

-In its most general terms, my work concerns French and Francophone literature, culture, and folklore, with particular emphasis on the early modern period (16th -18th centuries) and contact between cultures.
+I study early-modern French and Francophone literature, history, and folklore, with particular emphasis on contact between cultures.

-In the past several years, I have also begun to research how seventeenth-century France's rich literary traditions—particularly theatre—intersected with its colonial projects in what is today eastern and maritime Canada.
+I have a secondary research interest in seventeenth-century France's rich literary traditions—particularly theatre—as they intersected with its colonial projects in what is today eastern and maritime Canada.
 I am interested both in performances of French plays in colonial Quebec and Acadia and in the ways in which France's efforts to colonize the New World may have influenced some of the period's best-known works of literature.
-I approach this subject from a point of view that is consonant with recent scholarship on the French Atlantic World, preferring to think of the relationship between France and Quebec as one of reciprocal influence between two distinct but related sites of French culture instead of adopting the more traditional vision of France with Paris as its one and only centre.
-My work in this field has appeared in well-respected journals like French Studies and French Forum, with more planned.
-Although my contributions in this area will be focused on article projects for the next several years, I expect that they will eventually culminate in a book.
+My work in this field has appeared in well-respected journals like French Studies and French Forum.

 Teaching